wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 1.0 =
+- Added: pagination.
+Gives you more information, for example the number of items, and quicker access to older history items.
+Also looks more like the rest of the WordPress GUI.
+- Modified: search now searches type of action (added, modified, deleted, etc.).

+= 0.8.1 =
+- Fixed some annoying errors that slipt through testing.

+= 0.8 =
+- Added: now also logs when a user saves any of the built in settings page (general, writing, reading, discussion, media, privacy, and permalinks.
+What more things do you want to see in the history?
+Let me know in the [support forum](http://wordpress.org/support/plugin/simple-history).
+- Added: gravatar of user performing action is always shown
+- Fixed: history items that was posts/pages/custom post types now get linked again
+- Fixed: search is triggered on enter (no need to press search button) + search searches object type and object subtype (before it just searched object name)
+- Fixed: showing/loading of new history items was kinda broken.
+Hopefully fixed and working better than ever now.
+- Plus: even more WordPress-ish looking!
+- Also added donate-links.
+Tried to keep them discrete.
+Anyway: please [donate](http://eskapism.se/sida/donate/?utm_source=wordpress&utm_medium=changelog&utm_campaign=simplehistory) if you use this plugin regularly.

+= 0.7.2 =
+- Default settings should be to show on page, missed that one.
+Sorry!

+= 0.7.1 =
+- Fixed a PHP shorttag

+= 0.7 =
+- Do not show on dashboard by default to avoid clutter.
+Can be enabled in settings.
+- Add link to settings from plugin list
+- Settings are now available as it's own page under Settings -> Simple Fields.
+It was previosly on the General settings page and some people had difficulties finding it there.
+- Added filters: simple_history_show_settings_page, simple_history_show_on_dashboard, simple_history_show_as_page

+= 0.6 =
+- Changed widget name to just "History" instead of "Simple History".
+Keep it simple.
+Previous name implied there also was an "Advanced History" somewhere.
+- Made the widget look a bit WordPress-ish by borrwing some of the looks from the comments widget.
+- Fix for database that didn't use UTF-8 (sorry international users!)
+- Some security fixes
+- Updated POT-file

+= 0.5 =
+- Added author to RSS
+- Added german translation, thanks http://www.fuerther-freiheit.info/
+- Added swedish translation, thanks http://jockegustin.se
+- Better support for translation

+= 0.4 =
+- Added: Now you can search the history
+- Added: Choose if you wan't to load/show more than just 5 rows from the history

+= 0.3.11 =
+- Fixed: titles are now escaped

+= 0.3.10 =
+- Added chinese translation
+- Fixed a variable notice
+- More visible ok-message after setting a new RSS secret

+= 0.3.9 =
+- Attachment names were urlencoded and looked wierd.
+Now they're not.
+- Started to store plugin version number

+= 0.3.8 =
+- Added chinese translation
+- Uses WordPress own human_time_diff() instead of own version
+- Fix for time zones

 = 0.3.7 =
 - Directly after installation of Simple History you could view the history RSS feed without using any secret.
 Now a secret is automatically set during installation.